Asset Returns, Portfolio Choice, and Proportional Wealth Taxation: Discussion

 \citet{Kruschwitz2023} show that in a cost-of-capital framework, using end-of-period market values with the naive discount rate $k^\tau = k - \tw$ creates arbitrage opportunities.
 Our model levies the tax at period end on current market values (Assumption~A3), but avoids this problem for two reasons.
 First, the proportional-dilution mechanism---transferring a fixed fraction~$\tw$ of shares regardless of the realised price---generates the deterministic factor $(1-\tw)^n$ that separates from the stochastic return without requiring a modified discount rate.
 Second, where a discount rate is needed (the MM perspective, \Cref{sec:mm_perspective}), we derive $k^A = (1-\tw)(1+k) - 1$, which differs from $k - \tw$ by the correction term~$-\tw k$ and is arbitrage-free under end-of-period assessment.

 The alternative arbitrage-free discount rate derived by \citet{Kruschwitz2023} for end-of-period assessment, $k^K = k - \tw(1+k)/(1+\rf)$, rests on a narrower tax base.
 In their pricing equation, $(1-\tw)$ multiplies only the continuation market value~$V_{t+1}^\tau$, not the cash flow~$\text{CF}_{t+1}$: the wealth tax is levied on the ex-dividend market value of the security, while the dividend escapes the tax base entirely.
-For this to be consistent with a wealth tax on net worth, all dividends must either be used to pay the wealth tax or consumed before the assessment date---no part of the dividend can remain in the investor's taxable estate as cash, deposits, or reinvested capital.
-Our multiplicative formula applies $(1-\tw)$ to the entire gross return, consistent with a wealth tax on total holdings regardless of the composition of returns (see \Cref{app:dividends} for a detailed analysis of alternative payment mechanisms).
+Their formula therefore requires that no part of the dividend remains in the investor's taxable estate at the assessment date---an implicit assumption that is difficult to reconcile with a comprehensive wealth tax on net worth.
+If dividends are instead retained (as cash, deposits, or reinvested capital) and therefore remain within the tax base, then $(1-\tw)$ applies to the entire gross payoff and our multiplicative formula obtains (see \Cref{app:dividends} for a detailed analysis of alternative payment mechanisms).

 \begin{remark}[Consistency of the Kruschwitz et al.\ setup] The arbitrage identified by \citet{Kruschwitz2023} is in fact present in their model even at $\tw = 0$, before any tax is introduced.
 Their two-state binomial setup specifies three securities (one bond and two risky assets) with independently chosen costs of capital $k_1$ and~$k_2$.
 In a two-state world, however, no-arbitrage constrains the risk premia: